lilia86/homework7/README.md

 Before installation be sure that you have Symfony3 installed and configured.

-1.Clone the repository:
+1. Clone the repository:

    $ git clone https://github.com/lilia86/homework7.git -b dev

 2. Go to the project root

    cd homework7

 3. Check if your server meets the requirements by running:

    $ php bin/symfony_requirements

 4. And run the reload to install dependensies, config parameters and clearing cach for prod enviroment

    $ php bin/reload.php

 Testing